w33ladalah/split-billing-whatsapp/README.md

 1. `/new Sarapan`
 2. Each person types `/join` to participate
-3. Send a photo of your bill to add all items at once
+3. Send a photo of your bill to add all items at once (optional)
 4. `/calculate`
-5. `/close` when done
+5. `/close` when done (each participant receives a private message with their share)

 ## TODO

-- [ ] Add image processing for bill images using LLM
+- [x] Add image processing for bill images using LLM
-- [ ] Send message to the participants WhatsApp number when bill is closed
+- [x] Send message to the participants WhatsApp number when bill is closed
 - [ ] When user types `/join`, send message to the user that they have joined the bill
 - [x] Add bill name to the `/join` command
 - [x] Add bill name to the `/calculate` command